sendgrid/docs/content/docs/for-developers/sending-email/how-to-create-a-subuser-with-the-api.md

   show: true
 ---

-<center>Creating a new subuser through SendGrid's API is a multi-step process.
-This guide will walk you through the necessary steps in order to create a new subuser account using only API calls.</center>
+Creating a new subuser through SendGrid's API is a multi-step process.
+This guide will walk you through the necessary steps in order to create a new subuser account using only API calls.

 ## Establish the New Subuser (required)